 2. Make it special.
 To really make happy hour stand out, it’s important to offer specials that don’t exist at any other time.
 For example, our happy hour menu is only available during our designated happy hour times, and features items that aren’t on the regular menu, such as mini meatball parm sliders.

 3. Make it mini.
-Happy hour typically takes place before dinner (or in the case of our reverse happy hour, after dinner), when you probably don’t want to eat a big meal but might want a snack.
+Happy hour typically takes place before dinner, when you probably don’t want to eat a big meal but might want a snack.
 This means that small plates are the perfect pairing.
 Our happy hour menu includes a variety of small bites, including a mini version of our burger, deviled eggs, or a small portion of oysters.
 It’s enough to tide you over and makes the perfect accompaniment to a cocktail.

 4. Do it twice (or more!).
 The best way to make happy hour nice?
 Do it twice!
 At Hearthstone, we enjoy not one but two separate regularly scheduled happy hours.
 The first happy hour period is pretty standard in terms of the time: between 5 and 7 pm daily.
-The second one is a bit unexpected: our “reverse happy hour” takes place between 9-11pm on Saturdays, so that you can take advantage of that time between going out to dinner and hitting the club and enjoy great specials.
 We also occasionally offer a special happy hour for holidays or special occasions; for instance, this Sunday, July 2, we’re offering a Fourth of July weekend brunch with unlimited mimosas!

 5. Mix it up.
 It can become boring to always have the same old happy hour.
 At Hearthstone, we mix things up a bit, with nightly rotating pizza specials, and additional food or drink specials on different days of the week.
 This helps keep happy hour fresh, and gives you a reason to come back!